-In this section, we present the basic architecture of Balanced Bloom Filter.
+In this section we present the basic architecture of the access-efficient balanced Bloom Filter.
 Our architecture follows the two guidelines of balancing the elements between the memory blocks and the usage of an overflow list.

-In our basic architecture, illustrated in Fig. 1, each memory block functions as a local Bloom Filter, with the only modification that the memory block also saves some bits for a counter storing the number of elements inserted locally.
+In our basic architecture, each memory block functions as a local Bloom Filter, with the only modification that the memory block also saves some bits for a counter storing the number of elements inserted locally (although in practice, the actual load can be also determined quite accurately by the number of set bits).